MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Update-MgBetaIdentityGovernancePrivilegedAccess.md

 For example, Employee, Contractor, Consultant, or Vendor.
 Supports $filter (eq, ne, not , ge, le, in, startsWith).
               \[Events \<IMicrosoftGraphEvent\[\]\>\]: The user's events.
-Default is to show events under the Default Calendar.
+The default is to show events under the Default Calendar.
 Read-only.
 Nullable.
               \[Extensions \<IMicrosoftGraphExtension\[\]\>\]: The collection of open extensions defined for the user.